Your city's sidewalks hold more history than most museums—if you know where to look.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Start at ground level: scan sidewalks for coal chute covers, basement light wells, filled-in cellar doors, and utility access covers.
-Photograph any with manufacturer names or dates—these pinpoint when infrastructure was installed.
+Crouch down and photograph coal chute covers, basement light wells, filled-in cellar doors, and utility access covers.
+Capture any manufacturer names or installation dates—these tell you exactly when infrastructure went in.

-Visit your local historical society or library archives after your walk.
-Bring your photos and addresses.
-Compare them against Sanborn fire insurance maps, old city directories, and historical photographs to identify specific businesses, construction dates, and urban changes.
+Take your photos and addresses to the local historical society or library.
+Compare them against Sanborn fire insurance maps, old city directories, and historical photographs to identify specific businesses, exact construction dates, and urban changes.
+Create an annotated map marking each find with its date and context for future walks.

 Get everything you need to make this quest amazing.